 Graduate Prerequisites: SB721 and the epidemiology MPH core course requirement.
 Epidemiology maybe taken concurrently.
 For MCH concentrators, MC725.

 This course will introduce students to neighborhoods of Boston and provide opportunities for acquiring and practicing community assessment skills.
-How do public health scientists and practitioners demonstrate that a health problem in a community warrants intervention.
-Students will learn to consult large data sets (such as the U.S. Census, hospitalization data, vital records, MassChip, and the Behavioral Risk Factor Surveillance System) to determine health promotion needs of a specific neighborhoods and groups.
-Students will practice conducting literature reviews and health problem analyses to examine social determinants and propose webs of causation for selected health outcomes.
-The focus of the course is on applying both quantitative and qualitative skills, learning to present data clearly and accurately, and communicating effectively using a scientific writing style.
+We address the fundamental question: How do public health scientists and practitioners demonstrate that a health problem in a community warrants intervention?
+Students will learn to consult the literature, large data sets (such as the U.S. Census, hospitalization data, vital records, and national survey data) and geographic/mapping data, as well as conduct key informant interviews and site visits to assess health promotion needs and assets of a specific neighborhood and groups.
+The course will culminate in the production of a community needs assessment report integrating the various sources of data gathered over the course of the semester.

 SPH SB 821: Intervention Strategies for Health Promotion

 Graduate Prerequisites: SB721 and assessment selective.
 For MCH concentrators only, MC725.

 This course focuses on strategic planning for public health practice.
 Social science and maternal and child health approaches are included.
 Working through a sequence of written assignments, students develop a strategic plan for a program intervention designed to change health behavior or a health outcome.
 Work in class and during individual consultations is designed to give students practice with elements of the strategic planning process, ideas for their project, and interim feedback on their written assignments.

 SPH SB 822: Quantitative Methods for Program Evaluation